 BOSCAM K1 Wireless Reversing Camera

-The camera delivers high-quality images even at night due to its upgraded light sensor that provides you with night vision so you can still reverse with a full view at night when traditionally this has been difficult to do.
+The K1 model delivers high-quality images – even at night.
+This is due to its upgraded light sensor that provides night vision so you can still reverse with a full view at night when traditionally this has been difficult to do.
 The images can be viewed on the supplied 4.8 digital display screen.

 Set up is also straight forward due to not need to use wires which not only saves you time but also money.

 This doesn’t require internet usage, but of course, the main downside is that it will use battery life; however, you can connect your phone to a charging outlet.

 The camera uses night vision technology with 12 infrared LEDs to ensure that you can drive effectively in both day and night with its HD vision.
 There is a 170-degree viewing angle provided by the camera to give an extensive rearview.